Jhakiz/Valid4net/README.md

 # Valid4net

-Manage easyly your models validations by customizing different properties rules.
+Manage easyly your models validations in .NET by customizing different properties rules.

 # How to use